faraz9993/All_EIC_DevOps_Training/Day_6_Task.md

 ![alt text](images/Day_6_Images/Image_2)

-These are my kubernetes menifest files which I used for the deployment:
+Now, these are my kubernetes menifest files which I used for the deployment:

 deployment.yaml: